Skip to main content

 Protocols for Female Hormonal Health

 Hormone therapy for women, particularly during the perimenopausal and postmenopausal transitions, is highly personalized.
-The “timing hypothesis” suggests that initiating hormone replacement therapy (HRT) closer to the onset of (before age 60 or within 10 years) is associated with a significant reduction in all-cause mortality and cardiovascular disease.
+The “timing hypothesis” suggests that initiating hormone replacement therapy (HRT) closer to the onset of menopause (before age 60 or within 10 years) is associated with a significant reduction in all-cause mortality and cardiovascular disease.
 Protocols often involve a combination of hormones to address the spectrum of symptoms.

 For women with a uterus, estrogen therapy is always paired with progesterone.
 This is crucial because unopposed estrogen can stimulate the growth of the uterine lining, increasing the risk of endometrial cancer.
 Progesterone balances estrogen’s effects and has its own benefits, including neuroprotective properties and a positive impact on sleep.
-Recent research also indicates that progesterone, like testosterone, stimulates muscle in postmenopausal women.
+Recent research also indicates that progesterone, like testosterone, stimulates muscle protein synthesis in postmenopausal women.

 A growing body of evidence supports the use of low-dose testosterone for women to address symptoms like low libido, fatigue, and brain fog.
 Testosterone is the most abundant biologically active hormone in women and plays a vital role in energy, mood, and muscle health.
 Dosing is carefully managed to keep levels within the normal physiological range for females, often administered via weekly subcutaneous injections or long-acting pellets.